karush17/Ising-notes/README.md

 # Ising-notes
 Notes on Ising Networks for Deep Hierarchcical Reinforcement Learning

-### Problem Formulation (Now)
-- [ ] What are you trying to solve?
-The alignment between hierarchies?
-Why is that an issue?
-- [ ] How can you demonstrate that this is a problem?
-Consider a toy problem and run tests on it.
-Identify the failure case arising due to hierarchies.
-- [ ] Upto what degree will the toy problem be significant to real world problems.
-A closer link between them is essential to convince the community.

 ### Literature Draft (September)
 - [x] Literature Review(3+ pages for Hierarchical Reinforcement Learning)
 - [x] Review of Physics papers on Ising Simulations (3+ pages, it needs to be written in an intuitive way)